zaphosting/docs/docs/longvinter-firststeps-connect.md

 ## Obtain server details

 You will require all the relevant information necessary to connect to your server.
 The information about your server can be found on the dashboard of your game server's web interface panel.
-Important information includes the following:
+Important information includes the following

 - IP address and port
 - Server name